Here’s what you should know when you use peer-to-peer payments.

 Clearview and Zelle

 We partnered with Zelle so you can easily send money to friends, family, and others you trust1.
-Now that you know how to safely use it, check out how it works in Online Banking and our Mobile App.
+Now that you know how to safely use it, check out how it works in digital banking.

 1. Must have a bank account in the U.S. to use Zelle